 The good news is that heart failure is manageable.
 You can ease your heart’s workload—and your worry.
 In Diagnosis: Heart Failure you’ll learn the mechanics of the heart, the symptoms and warning signs of heart failure, and, most of all, the keys to an effective treatment plan.

 The report will brief you on the expanded array of diagnostic tools that let doctors accurately assess a heart’s condition and pinpoint the contributing causes of heart failure.

 You’ll learn how new classes of medication continue to improve the prognosis for men and women with heart failure.
 The report compares the efficacy and side effects of more than 50 frontline drugs including beta blockers, diuretics, ACE inhibitors, and more.

 Equally important, the report will help you understand and invest in the steps you need to take to keep heart failure in check.
 You’ll get guidance for monitoring symptoms, for sticking to your doctor's strategy, and for making heart-smart lifestyle changes.

-Prepared by the editors of Harvard Health Publications in consultation with Deepak L. Bhatt, MD, Professor of Medicine, Harvard Medical School; Chief of Cardiology, VA Boston Healthcare System; Director, Integrated Interventional Cardiovascular Program, Brigham and Women’s Hospital; and VA Boston Healthcare System Senior Investigator, TIMI Study Group.
+Prepared by the editors of Harvard Health Publishing in consultation with Deepak L. Bhatt, MD, Professor of Medicine, Harvard Medical School; Chief of Cardiology, VA Boston Healthcare System; Director, Integrated Interventional Cardiovascular Program, Brigham and Women’s Hospital; and VA Boston Healthcare System Senior Investigator, TIMI Study Group.
 49 pages.
 2013.

 - Understanding heart failure